|One summer, my parents and I took a trip to Tennessee. On the way back home, we were

 that they would be upset if they knew we were so near without stopping.

-arrived in their town, we stopped at a pay phone and called my aunt and uncle.
-They said they
+as we arrived in their town, we called my aunt and uncle.
+They said they would be

 muttered every second of the way about how outrageous it was to intrude on someone

 at that hour and how, despite what they'd said, they were undoubtedly irritated to have to